Home

 This is the house in Esmoris, Spain, where Ramon Verea was born.

 Ramón’s first mechanical innovation came to life in 1863.
-During his time in Cuba he created a machine to fold the newspapers he was publishing.
-This invention was later sold to a New Yorker, as Ramón lacked the capital to acquire additional copies of the machine, or a patent.
+During his time in Cuba, he created a machine to fold the newspapers he was publishing.
+This invention was later sold to a New Yorker, as Ramón lacked the capital to acquire additional copies of the machine or a patent.
 In 1865 Ramón moved to Puerto Rico for a short while just before finally landing in New York City.
-Once he got to the Big Apple, Ramón began continued writing by contributing to a local Spanish newspaper as well as teaching and translating Spanish.
+Once he got to the Big Apple, Ramón began writing by contributing to a local Spanish newspaper as well as teaching and translating Spanish.
 During this time his love for inventions and innovations remained, and followed him back to Cuba in 1867 when Ramón moved to Havana.
 Ramón would go on to spend eight years in Havana trying to introduce his machine and others to the local population.

 Pictured is the Seminario Conciliar in Santiago de Compostela, where Ramón began his path to priesthood.